lipk/nicestream/MANUAL.md

 ### Running unit tests

-Pull the catch submodule and type 'make test' in a terminal.
-This builds and also launches all the unit tests.
-Catch compiles quite slowly, be patient.
+Pull the catch submodule and type 'cmake . && make' in a terminal to build the unit tests.
+You can then run them with './nice_tests'.

 ## Usage